Folúntais-reatha

 As per the MSCA definition:

-• PREPARED is open to applicants who have a PhD degree at the call deadline.
-Applicants who have successfully defended their doctoral thesis but have not formally been awarded the doctoral degree will also be considered eligible to apply if the successful defence takes place before the call deadline.
+• ROSETTA is open to applicants who have a PhD degree at the call deadline.
+Applicants who have successfully defended their doctoral thesis but have not formally been awarded the doctoral degree will also be considered eligible to apply.
+The successful defence must take place before the call deadline.

 • Applicants must comply with the MSCA mobility rule: have not resided or carried out their main activity (work, studies, etc.) in Ireland for more than 12 months in the three years immediately before the call deadline.
 Compulsory national service and short stays such as holidays are not considered.

-• Applicants must have a working proficiency in English or be fluent in English.
+• Applicants must have working proficiency in English or be fluent in English.
 Applicants whose first language is not English may be required to provide evidence of their English proficiency.

 Please note: